-NOTE: Contain of those assurances may not be applicable to your project or program.
+NOTE: Certain of these assurances may not be applicable to your project or program.
 If you have questions, please contact the Awarding Agency.
-Further, certain Federal assistance awarding agencies may require applicants to cortify to additional assurances.
+Further, certain Federal assistance awarding agencies may require applicants to certify to additional assurances.
 If such is the case, you will be notified.

-As the duly authorized representative of the applicant; I confify that the applicant:
+As the duly authorized representative of the applicant; I certify that the applicant:

-- Has the legal authority to apply for Federal assistance, and the institutional, managenal and financial capability (including funds sufficient to pay the non-Federal share of project dosts) to ensure proper planning, management and completion of project described in this application. - Will give the awarding agency, the Comptroller General of the United States and if appropriate, the State, the right to examine all records, books, papers, or documents related to the assistance; and will establish a proper accounting system in accordance with gonerally accepted accounting standards or agency directives. - 3.
+- Healthe legal authority to apply for Federal assistance, and the institutional, managerial and financial capability (including funds sufficient to pay the non-Federal share of project costs) to ensure proper planning, management and completion of project described in this application. - Will give the awarding agency, the Comptroller General of the United States and, if appropriate, the State, the right to examine all records, books, papers, or documents related to the assistance; and will establish a proper accounting system in accordance with generally accepted accounting standards or agency directives. - 3.
 Will not dispose of, modify the use of, or change the terms of the real property title or other interest in the site and facilities without permission and instructions from the awarding agency.
 Will record the Federal awarding agency directives and will include a covenant in the title of real property acquired in whole or in part with Federal assistance funds to assure non-discrimination during the useful life of the project. - Will comply with the requirements of the assistance awarding agency with regard to the drafting, review and approval of construction plans and specifications. - 5.
-Will provide and maintain competent and adequate originearing supervision at the construction at to ensure that the complete work conforms with the approved plans and apecifications and will 'umish progressive reports and such other information as may be required by the assistance awarding agency or State. - Will include and complete the work within the applicable time frame after receipt of approval of the swarding agency. - Will establish safeguards to prohibit employees from using their positions for a purcose that constitutes or prosents the appearance of personal or organizational conflict of interest, or personal gain.
+Will provide and maintain competent and adequate engineering supervision at the construction site to ensure that the complete work conforms with the approved plans and specifications and will furnish progressive reports and such other information as may be required by the assistance awarding agency or State. - Will initiate and complete the work within the applicable time frame after receipt of approval of the awarding agency. - Will establish safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain.